Taylor Swift Image Plastered On UPS Trucks — Smirk In ‘Creepy’ Ad Conjures Questions

 If you just can’t get enough of Taylor Swift, you are in luck.
-Starting this Saturday Swift’s image will be plastered on the side of UPS Trucks rolling out in a few big cities ahead of her image UPS trucks going nationwide.
-For the first time in the United Parcel Service history those bland, basic brown trucks will have a specialized fleet that will sport Swift’s Reputation album cover on the side of them.
+Starting this Saturday, Swift’s image will be plastered on the side of UPS trucks rolling out in a few big cities ahead of her image UPS trucks going nationwide.
+For the first time in the United Parcel Service history, those bland, basic brown trucks will have a specialized fleet that will sport Swift’s Reputation album cover on the side of them.

 This is part of Taylor Swift partnering up with UPS, she is being referred to as their “official delivery partner” for the purposes of this new campaign.
-It is almost like Taylor Swift’s name and album Reputation was made for this partnership.
+It is almost like Taylor Swift’s name and album Reputation were made for this partnership.
 Think of all the play that UPS will get out of Swift’s name.

-UPS is “Taylor” made for a “Swift” delivery” and this shows off UPS stellar Reputation.
-As People Magazine reports, Swift “embraced her darker side in the revenge-themed clap-back song, “You Made Me Do It.”
+UPS is “Taylor” made for a “Swift” delivery” and this shows off UPS’s stellar Reputation.
+As People Magazine reports, Swift “embraced her darker side in the revenge-themed clap-back song” “You Made Me Do It.”
 The commercial that UPS rolled out has the same eerie feel to it, according to the many reports today.
 You can see the ad in the video at the bottom of this article.

 Even the announcement of this new partnership between Taylor Swift and UPS packed some mystery.
 The video has Swift penning a note and then packing up a white box so it is ready for a UPS shipment.
-Then she slowly looks up making direct eye contact with the camera with a smirk on her face.
-So what is that all about folks are asking today?
+Then she slowly looks up, making direct eye contact with the camera with a smirk on her face.
+So what is that all about?

 Excited to be the Official Delivery Partner of Taylor Swift’s new album!
 Look for #TaylorSwiftDelivery trucks: https://t.co/1hg8OX1xWu pic.twitter.com/ThNrhIEet7